badoo/liveprof/README.md

 LIVE_PROFILER_CONNECTION_URL=mysql://db_user:db_password@db_mysql:3306/Profiler?charset=utf8 php vendor/badoo/liveprof/bin/install.php
 ```

+* It's also possible to save profiling result into files.
+To do it prepare a directory with write permissions.
 * Init a profiler before working code in the project entry point (usually public/index.php).

 You should add a profiler call before your code to start profiling with default parameters: